Sunday, 24 January 2016

 exotic breeds are highly productive in terms

-of eggs and meat, they can be fragile, thus,
+, they can be fragile, thus,

 too costly to manage.